moucheng2017/Med-Noisy-Labels/README.md

 ```

 # Acknowledgements
 Moucheng & Le are the main developers to this repository.
-I would like to thank [Ryutaro Tanno](https://rt416.github.io/) at Microsoft Research Cambridge,  [Daniel C. Alexander](http://www0.cs.ucl.ac.uk/staff/d.alexander/) at University College London, UK for their valuable contributions to this paper.
+I would like to thank [Ryutaro Tanno](https://rt416.github.io/) at Microsoft Research Cambridge,  Joseph Jacob, Olga Ciccarelli, Frederik Barkhof, [Daniel C. Alexander](http://www0.cs.ucl.ac.uk/staff/d.alexander/) at University College London, UK for their valuable contributions to this paper.